 Areas protected by law to conserve their geology or wildlife.
 If land has been identified as an SSSI, you will be required to gain consent from Natural England before carrying out certain activities.
 They can be used in neighbourhood planning to decide whether areas in a particular neighbourhood are suitable for development.

-The alteration, restoration and general use of landscape features to manage and reduce flood risk to downstream areas. – From Flood Hub Landowner Page.
+The alteration, restoration and general use of landscape features to manage and reduce flood risk to downstream areas.
+(This may also be known as ‘natural flood management’ or ‘upstream management’).

 Also known as small and medium-sized businesses.
 These are enterprises or businesses which employ less than 250 staff members, have an annual turnover that does not exceed €50million and an annual balance sheet total not exceeding €43 million.